-9. If prompted, provide the credentials of an account that will be used to access the machine.
-The requirements for this account are listed in "Required user rights".

-- 10. [Optional] Click Database to re-create any missing mailboxes to change the automatically selected database. - 11.
-Click Start recovery.
+- 9. If prompted, provide the credentials of an account that will be used to access the machine.
+The requirements for this account are listed in "Required user rights". - 10.
+[Optional] Click Database to re-create any missing mailboxes to change the automatically selected database.

+The recovery progress is shown on the Activities tab.
 To recover a mailbox from a mailbox backup

 - 1. Click Devices > Microsoft Exchange > Mailboxes. - Select the mailbox to recover, and then click Recovery.
 You can search mailboxes by name.
 Wildcards are not supported.

-If the mailbox was deleted, select it on the Backups tab, and then click Show backups. - 3.
-Select a recovery point.
+If the mailbox was deleted, select it on the Backups tab, and then click Show backups.

+- 3. Select a recovery point.
 Note that recovery points are filtered by location. - 4.
 Click Recover > Mailbox. - 5.
 Perform steps 8-11 of the above procedure.